primefaces/primefaces/docs/13_0_0/components/colorpicker.md

 # Color Picker

-ColorPicker is an input component with a color palette.
+ColorPicker is an input component with a color palette based on [Coloris](https://github.com/mdbassit/Coloris).
 It features:
 * Inline or Popup mode
 * Themes and dark mode
 * Multiple color formats (Hex, RGB, HSL)